-- 1. Implement Floodplain Reclamation projects in collaboration with Municipalities.
+- 1. Implement projects (example floodplain reclamation, bank stabilization, etc.) in collaboration with Municipalities.
 These projects will be identified in the Local Flood Analysis plans and in the East and West Branch Delaware River Stream Corridor Management Plans.
 (SCMPr Staff) - a.
-Breakey Motors Floodplain Reclamation in the Village of Walton scheduled for 2020. - b.
-Steele Brook Phase I and II Bank Stabilization scheduled for 2020-2021. - c.
-Village of Stamford South Street Culvert Replacement scheduled for 2020. - 2.
+Breakey Motors Floodplain Reclamation in the Village of Walton scheduled for 2022-2023. - b.
+Steele Brook Phase I and II Bank Stabilization scheduled for 2021. - c.
+Village of Stamford South Street Culvert Replacement scheduled for 2021. - 2.
 Complete approved Delaware Watershed Stream Management Implementation Grant Program projects within the East and West Branch of the Delaware River watershed.
 A complete list of SMIP grants can be found on catskillstreams.org website.
 (SCMPr Staff and Sponsor)

-B. Enhance Recreation Opportunities Action Items:

-- 1. Provide technical assistance to communities to enhance streamside recreational opportunities.
+- B. Enhance Recreation Opportunities Action Items: - 1.
+Provide technical assistance to communities to enhance streamside recreational opportunities.
 (DCPD, SCMPr staff, DEP) - a.
-Catskill Recreational Center 1⁄2 mile trail to be constructed in 2020. - b.
-Arkville Recreational Hub Trail Master Plan to be completed in 2020. - 2.
+East Branch Recreation Access Plan Recommended Projects: - i.
+Catskill Recreational Center 1⁄2 mile trail completed in 2020. - ii.
+Arkville Recreational Hub Trail Master Plan to be completed in 2021. - 2.
 Continue to work with the East Branch flood commission, municipalities and stakeholder groups in the implementation of the East Branch Recreation Access Plan.
 (DCPD, SCMPr staff, DEP) - 3.
 Continue to work with the West Branch flood commissions, municipalities and stakeholder groups on improving recreation access on the West Branch Delaware River (DCPD, SCMPr staff, DEP) - a.
-Water Street Boat Launch project to be installed in Spring 2020. - b.
-Beerston Boat Launch project to be scheduled for 2021. - 4.
-Continue to provide technical assistance to the flood commissions, municipalities and stakeholder groups for recreational opportunities (i.e. boat launch and river walk).

-C. Enhancement of Watershed Fisheries Action Items:

-- 1. Provide technical assistance and general direction to local grass-roots efforts, watershed associations and fisheries organizations to enhance existing fisheries.
+Water Street Boat Launch project completed in 2020. - b.
+Beerston Boat Launch project to be scheduled for 2022-2023. - 4.
+Continue to provide technical assistance to the flood commissions, municipalities and stakeholder groups for recreational opportunities (i.e. boat launch and river walk). - C. Enhancement of Watershed Fisheries Action Items: - 1.
+Provide technical assistance and general direction to local grass-roots efforts, watershed associations and fisheries organizations to enhance existing fisheries.
 (DCPD, SCMPr staff, DEP) - 2.
 Work with the Delaware County Chamber of Commerce, Central Catskills Chamber of Commerce, and the Recreation and Fisheries sub-committees to install boat launch access points along the West & East Branch Delaware River and to promote recreational fishing in the Cannonsville and Pepacton Reservoirs.
 Support the new boating program through outreach promotional activities such as sponsored fishing days, boating safety and fishing safety courses, etc. (SCMPr Staff, DCPD, DEP, EBDR Recreation and Fisheries sub-committee, CWC, DC Chamber of Commerce) - 3.
 Encourage groups to work with municipalities to apply for funding through SMIP for projects that improve fish habitat, angling opportunities and an understanding of and appreciation for the aquatic ecosystem.
 (SCMPr Staff, DCPD, DEP, PAC) - a.
 Work with Trout Unlimited to plant trees in the riparian buffer with volunteer groups and schools. - b.
-Work with Trout Unlimited on the Trout Habitat Improvement Project within the East Branch Delaware River to tag trout and monitor water temperature. - c.
 Work with Trout Unlimited with culvert assessment and provide technical assistance for highway superintendents.